 1. Sell your old devices.

-Websites such as Gazelle and NextWorth buy old devices and even pay the postage to have them shipped.
+Websites such as Gazelle buy old devices and even pay the postage to have them shipped.
 To take advantage, you typically answer a few short questions about your product (Apple iPhones, iPads and Android devices are especially popular) and describe its condition.
 The company may then offer you a quote to buy it.
 People report offers of anywhere from around $100 for the oldest model iPhones to more than $300 for newer models.
 If it’s a deal you like, you can send the device to the company.
 After the item is received and inspected, payment is released.

 Another option for selling your electronics is to try a marketplace such as eBay, Craigslist, Facebook Marketplace or a local Nextdoor group.
 Make sure you read each site’s policies about buying and selling an item, and try to ensure that you’re only dealing with legitimate buyers.

 Always remember, whenever you give your device to another party, make sure you follow the manufacturer’s directions for erasing the device’s memory.
 You certainly don’t want a third party to have access to any personal information that was stored.

 Old cellphones can often be returned to your provider for a credit on your bill or against a new phone.
 Companies such as Apple have trade-in programs that let you turn in your old devices for credit toward a newer model.
 Definitely check on these credit options before upgrading to a new device.

 Amazon also offers a trade-in store.
 You can trade in items such as Kindle e-readers, tablets, bluetooth speakers, video game systems, cellphones and more, and get an Amazon gift card in return.